fortanix/sq-dsm/guide/src/chapter_01.md

 # }
 #
-/// Verifies the given message. fn verify(sink: &mut Write, signed_message: &[u8], sender: &openpgp::TPK)
+/// Verifies the given message. fn verify(sink: &mut Write, signed_message: &[u8], sender: &openpgp::Cert)
           -> openpgp::Result<()> {
     // Make a helper that that feeds the sender's public key to the
     // verifier.
     let helper = Helper {
-        tpk: sender,
+        cert: sender,
     };

-    // Now, create a verifier with a helper using the given TPKs. let mut verifier = Verifier::from_bytes(signed_message, helper, None)?;
+    // Now, create a verifier with a helper using the given Certs. let mut verifier = Verifier::from_bytes(signed_message, helper, None)?;

     // Verify the data.